How Bad Is The Compilation of Final Fantasy VII Actually? Part 1: The OVAs, Light Novel, and Advent Children

 But what makes Last Order fascinating is how it fucks up trying to recreate cutscenes from Final Fantasy VII.
 I want to be very clear; I have neither the patience nor level of care to itemize every inconsistency between Last Order and Final Fantasy VII.
 I could not care less that the Shinra uniforms in the OVA do not perfectly match the ones in the game, or Zack's hair faces the wrong direction.
 Still, there are two "errors" on the part of Madhouse that stand out as being downright egregious.
 The first of which is how the Last Order depicts how Cloud defeated Sephiroth.
 As most of you already know, in Final Fantasy VII, Sephiroth has his fall from grace and offs Tifa and Zack with relative ease.
 Cloud, who is dramatically revealed to be an ordinary Shinra soldier, tosses Sephiroth into the Lifestream after being stabbed through his chest.
 In Last Order, Sephiroth stabs Cloud through the chest, but Cloud promptly pulls the sword out of his body and tosses it to the side.
 Sepiroth responds to this feat of strength by grabbing Jenova's head and willingly jumping into the Lifestream.

 This difference might not sound like much on paper, but anyone who has played Final Fantasy VII can attest the OVA's version is a major "bummer."
 In the original version, Cloud is allowed to beat Sephiroth despite being an average person.
 However, in Last Order, he is deprived of this small victory as his hometown burns to the ground.
 NONETHELESS, this quibble PALES in comparison to how thoroughly Madhouse fucked up Zack's death.
 To Madhouse's credit, the conclusion to this OVA is their one attempt at an original idea.
 As seen in Last Order, Zack and Cloud are on the run from Shinra's forces.
 As they hitch a ride on a truck, Zack falls into the lens of a sniper scope.
 The screen goes black, Zack tells Cloud to duck, and a gunshot rings before the credits roll.
-T This one mistake forced Square-Enix to issue a press statement after a fan outcry following its released.
+The implication here is that Zack died at the hand of a single sniper rather than a mob of Shinra soldiers.
+This one mistake forced Square-Enix to issue a press statement after a fan outcry following its released.
 How this debuted with such a fundamental error, with Nomura playing a critical role in its development, is astounding.

 Movie #2: Final Fantasy VII Advent Children Complete